 Chakotay and the others quickly found themselves fighting just to survive and he realized that the freedom fighters instantly recognized them for what they were.
 He found himself back in his past, his Maquis days, and knew B'Elanna felt the same way.
 Tuvok and Tom questioned nothing.
 Their mission was the same.

 It quickly became obvious that the Government was fast losing the war and that most of their soldiers were mere boys, their need for manpower so great.
 At the end of the fight, Chakotay pushed aside his revulsion at having killed and used his image of his wife to keep himself sane.
-Kathryn had brought a peace to his troubled soul when he had first met her and the blood lust of his time before her had left him as she had replaced it.
-He knew she would never want blood to be spilled on her behalf and it was this knowledge that had kept him together over the years of her absence, despite his temptation to revert in order to get her back.
-Now he had broken all that and knew he would have to deal with his demons later.
+Kathryn had brought a peace to his troubled soul when he'd first met her and the blood lust of his time before her had left him as she'd replaced it.
+He knew she'd never want blood to be spilled on her behalf and it was this knowledge that had held him together over the years of her absence, despite his temptation to revert in order to get her back.
+Now he'd broken all that and knew he'd have to deal with his demons later.

 Chakotay turned to his alien ally.
 "Don't.
 He's a boy and can be more use to us alive.
 We need tactical information."
 The man nodded agreement.
 Chakotay turned to the young boy again.
 "It's all right.
 We don't want to hurt you but we do need your help."
 The boy continued to shake.

-Chakotay suddenly realized that fear was not the prevailing emotion with this boy but shock.
-Suddenly the youth’s hand reached out and Chakotay reached for his phaser, causing the boy to jump back then slowly reach out again.
-Gently the smaller hand reached to Chakotay’s face and traced the tattoo there.
+Chakotay suddenly realized that fear wasn't the prevailing emotion with this boy but shock.
+Suddenly the youth's hand stretched out and Chakotay reached for his phaser, causing the boy to jump back then slowly extend his hand again.
+Gently the smaller hand reached to Chakotay's face and traced the tattoo there.
 Chakotay stood stock still, confusion taking over.
 What happened next changed the world around him forever.